nicolaschotard/stackyter/README.rst

                        to make this work.
-The LSST stack won't be set up in this mode. 'vstack', 'libs', 'bins' and 'labpath' options will be ignored. (default: None)
+The LSST stack won't be set up in this mode. 'vstack', 'libs', 'bins' and 'labpath' options will be ignored. (default: None) --sshopt SSHOPT      You can add other shh options if needed (E.g., `-C4c arcfour,blowfish-cbc` for fastest connection).
+                       (default: None)

 LSST environment
 ----------------